GuiPimenta-Dev/lambda-forge/projects/youtube-live-insights/README.md

 ## Fernanda Kipper

-In the video below, Fernanda Kipper teaches how to create a blog from scratch.
+In the video below, Fernanda Kipper teaches how to recreate the Medius with Angular from scratch.

 <div align="center">

 [CRIANDO UM BLOG DO ZERO USANDO ANGULAR + ONE ENTRY CMS](https://www.youtube.com/watch?v=9HQiTFZz0Gg)